-SHARIF ABDEL KOUDDOUS: Those comments came as this massive crackdown was happening.
-It really — I think it was the day after September 20th, or it may have been on September 20th..
-As I’ve said before, U.S. policy has not actually changed that much.
-It is not a Trump problem; it’s a U.S.-Egypt relationship problem that has supported various different governments over decades.
+SHARIF ABDEL KOUDDOUS: Yeah, I mean, those comments came as this massive crackdown was happening.
+It really — I think it was the day after September 20th, or may have been on September 20th.
+So, as I’ve said before, you know, the U.S. policy has not actually changed that much.
+It’s not a Trump problem; it’s a U.S.-Egypt relationship problem that has supported various different governments over decades.
 And Republican and Democratic administrations have done so.

 AMY GOODMAN: And finally, what does “Mada Masr” mean?

-SHARIF ABDEL KOUDDOUS: Well, it’s a play on different words, but it can mean kind of the Jewel of Egypt, but that’s not really what it — I think what it was meant to mean.
-But it can also mean kind of content of Egypt.
+SHARIF ABDEL KOUDDOUS: Well, it’s a play on different words, but it can mean kind of the “jewel of Egypt,” but that’s not really what it — I think, what it was meant to mean.
+But it can also mean kind of “content of Egypt.”
 It’s a little hard to explain in English, to be honest.
 But it is really the last place that is doing this kind of professional, critical, adversarial journalism.
-And I have only been working there for a year or so, but it has been around since 2013 and it has done critical work.
-We will continue to do work there because I think we can.
+And I’ve only been working there for a year or so, but it’s been around since 2013, and it has done critical work.
+And we will continue to do work there, because I think we can.

-AMY GOODMAN: Sharif, we tip our hats to you and your colleagues’ bravery.
+AMY GOODMAN: Well, Sharif, we tip our hats to you and to your colleagues’ bravery.
 We thank you so much for continuing to do that work.
 Sharif Abdel Kouddous, Democracy Now! correspondent, reporter with Mada Masr, independent media outlet in Cairo.
-Please, be safe.
+Please be safe.